 From 1957 through 1998, Mr. Plant practiced law in New York City with Fish & Neave.
-Since retiring from Fish & Neave, he has been serving as a mediator, arbitrator, and teacher.
+Since retiring from Fish & Neave, he has been serving as a mediator, arbitrator, special master, and teacher.

 Mr. Plant holds degrees in engineering and law from Cornell University.
-He is a member of the bars of New York, the United States Supreme Court, various United States federal courts, and the United States Patent and Trademark Office.
+He is a member of the bars of New York, the United States Supreme Court, various United States courts of appeals and district courts, and the United States Patent and Trademark Office.

-While at Fish & Neave, Mr. Plant's practice focused on trials and appeals in federal courts, proceedings before the ITC, FTC, and USPTO, and various ADR processes.
+While at Fish & Neave, Mr. Plants practice focused on trials and appeals in federal courts, proceedings before the ITC, FTC, and USPTO, and various ADR processes.
 He has served as managing partner of Fish & Neave, chair and director of various professional committees and organizations, and on various ADR panels in both court-annexed and voluntary procedures in the U.S., Europe, and Canada.

-He has served as a Special Master in U.S. district courts, as a mediator in domestic and international disputes, and as an arbitrator in ICC, Stockholm, UNCITRAL, AAA, CPR, and ad hoc arbitrations.
+He has served as a Special Master in U.S. district courts, as a mediator in more than 60 domestic and international disputes, and as an arbitrator in more than 65 ICC, Stockholm, UNCITRAL, AAA, CPR, WIPO, court-annexed, and ad hoc arbitrations.

 He has written and spoken on ADR issues in the U.S., Canada, Europe, Japan, Africa, and South America, and has led courses and workshops in arbitration and mediation at WIPO, UNITAR, Cairo Regional Centre for International Commercial Arbitration, Franklin Pierce Law Center, and bar associations.
+Among his publications are Resolving International Intellectual Property Disputes, ICC 1999 (author), Guide To ADR For IP Disputes, AIPLA 1995 (editor), ADR International Applications, ADR in the United States of America, ICC 2001, and various other chapters in texts and articles in journals.